bobby-didcoding/django-tutorial/steps/module_3.md

     urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)
 ```

-4) Static and Media - We now need to add new directories to our project to handle static and media files.
+4) Static and Media - We now need to add a new directory to our project to handle static files.
 We will talk more about these later in the course.
-Add a static and media directory to your root directory to look like this.
+Add a static directory to your root directory to look like this.
+>Note: You already have a media directory with some default images.

 ```
 django_course\
     ...
-    media\ <--New directory
     static\ <--New directory
     ...
 ```